EastAgile/notional_ai_examples/readme.md

 2. **requirement.txt**: This file lists the dependencies required to run the project.
 Make sure to install these dependencies before executing the code.

-3. **demo_bike_dataset.ipynb**: This Jupyter Notebook provides a demonstration of the feature selection process on the bike dataset.
-It loads the processed data file (`bike_sharing_day.csv`), applies feature selection techniques, and evaluates the selected features.
+3. **bike_sharing/demo_bike_dataset.ipynb**: This Jupyter Notebook provides a demonstration of the feature selection process on the bike dataset.
+It loads the processed data file (`bike_sharing/data/bike_sharing_day.csv`), applies feature selection techniques, and evaluates the selected features.
 You will also learn how to use the bulk API from Notional API to get the exogenous features.

 4. **calculate_feature_score.py**: This script is designed to calculate scores for a batch of features.
 It is placed in a separate file to support multiprocessing, allowing for efficient computation.